complxalgorithm/TweetKeywordMapper/README.md

 ```
 chmod +x tkm
 ```
 After making the script executable, you can now run it.
-The script accepts a single parameter with the same options as the Python program.
+The script accepts up to two parameters with the same options and conditions as the Python execution.
 ```
 username ^ TweetKeywordMapper => ./tkm help
-usage: ./tkm <parameter>
+usage: ./tkm [search] [read] [counts] [create] [help]

-Search/Import Tweet data from US states with a keyword, then map the count results
+Search/Import Tweet data from US states with a keyword, then map the count results.
+- search and read will run mapper.py to map the results after state counts are totaled.
+- if you want to use two parameters, cf must be one of them.

 optional parameters:
 search:  search Twitter for Tweets containing a specific keyword, then map results
 read:    import Tweet data from a CSV/XLSX file, then map results
 counts:  tally the count for each unique value of a specified field from a CSV/XLSX file
+create:  create a CSV or XLSX file to use for writing and importing Tweet data
 help:    display usage information

-- search and read will run mapper.py to map the results after state counts are determined.
 ```

 ## Disclaimers